Comments to Ethical Skeptic (part 4) - sars2.net

 Cancer diagnoses in England per population aged 65 and above

-In this plot the age-standardized cancer incidence also remained around the same level in 2018 and 2019: [https://researchbriefings.files.parliament.uk/documents/SN06887/SN06887.pdf]
+In this plot by NHS, the age-standardized cancer incidence also remained around the same level in 2018 and 2019: [https://researchbriefings.files.parliament.uk/documents/SN06887/SN06887.pdf]

 I used WebPlotDigitizer to digitize the data in Ethical Skeptic's plot.
-The points in his plot have irregular horizontal spacing, so I had to click on each point manually to extract the data correctly: [https://automeris.io/wpd/]
+Some points in his plot have irregular horizontal spacing, so I had to click on each point manually to extract the data correctly: [https://automeris.io/wpd/]

 ES seems to have calculated the number of people aged 65 and above through a circuitious method, where he multiplied the yearly population estimates of England with the yearly proportion of people aged 65 and above:

 I tried to replicate his methodology, so I took yearly population estimates from a page at Statista titled "Population of England from 1971 to 2023": https://www.statista.com/statistics/975956/population-of-england/.
 I used 2023 estimates for 2024 and 2025, but I'm not sure if for example ES used a linear projection of the 2022 and 2023 population sizes as the population size for 2024.
-I multiplied the population estimates by the proportion of people aged 65 and above in England from here (where I used the 2024 proportion for 2025): https://www.ons.gov.uk/explore-local-statistics/indicators/percentage-of-the-population-aged-65-plus ("Line chart > Change areas > Other areas > All countries > England > Download line chart data (CSV)").
+I took the proportion of people aged 65 and above in England from the website of the ONS (where I used the 2024 proportion for 2025): https://www.ons.gov.uk/explore-local-statistics/indicators/percentage-of-the-population-aged-65-plus ("Line chart > Change areas > Other areas > All countries > England > Download line chart data (CSV)").

-Then in order to calculate the yellow line in the next plot, I multiplied the monthly rates in Ethical Skeptic's plot by the yearly number of people aged 65 and above, and I divided the result by 100,000.
+Then in order to calculate the yellow line in the next plot, I multiplied the monthly rates in Ethical Skeptic's plot with the yearly number of people aged 65 and above, and I divided the result by 100,000.

 I downloaded the rapid cancer registration data from here: https://nhsd-ndrs.shinyapps.io/rcrd/.
 I used the version of the data adjusted for the number of working days per month, because the unadjusted version gave me a much poorer fit to Ethical Skeptic's plot, so he probably used the adjusted data.
 Then I took a backwards moving average of the data where the window extended up to 5 months backwards, but for example the window extended only 1 month backwards in February 2018.